bruneaug/DShield-SIEM/AddOn/LXC_Container_DShield-SIEM.md

 Configure as follow and **unselect Backup:**<br>
 ![image](https://github.com/user-attachments/assets/9790d733-52b4-4992-bf9b-53493098c2b1)

+Take a snapshot before restarting the server.
+If you want to revert, you will have a ready to use image.<br>
 Restart sensor to apply changes <br>
 Login and check the server and it should show 2 partitions:<br>
 ![image](https://github.com/user-attachments/assets/02caaab6-6d08-495c-a992-577e21875e0e)